arifulsajib/random-quote-generator/README.md

 ## Random quote generator
-generate random quote everytime you refresh the page / click the buttton
+generate random quote everytime you refresh the page / click the generate buttton

 ### Built with
 - Semantic HTML5 markup